- 1 Article Summary: Moving to Dubai from UK

 Dubai is home to one of the world’s largest expat populations, with expat life in Dubai shaped by active social networks, community clubs and professional organisations.
 Popular neighbourhoods such as Dubai Marina, Arabian Ranches, and Downtown Dubai host thriving British expat communities with excellent amenities, schools and leisure options.

-Learn how we help UK expats integrate quickly – from finding the right neighbourhood to connecting you with community groups.
-Visit our ‘Global Mobility Services’ page.
+Learn how we help UK expats integrate quickly – from finding the right neighbourhood to connecting you with community groups, with global mobility services for UK expats supporting long-term settlement planning and local integration.

 Language and Etiquette